 When Pope Benedict XVI announced that he would visit the campus of The Catholic University of America in Brookland (known as “Little Rome), in northeast Washington, DC, the staff was understandably excited.
 “We wanted to replace our old, outdated system that only showed PowerPoint slides with something more modern and dynamic,” says Brandon Pettit, Assistant Director of Conferences and Event Planning for the Pryzbyla University Center.
 “The Pope’s visit expedited the choice to go digital.”
-After seeing AxisTV university digital signage software at the annual conference of the Association of College Unions International (ACUI), colleagues decided that this was the system they were looking for.
+After seeing AxisTV digital signage software at the annual conference of the Association of College Unions International (ACUI), colleagues decided that this was the system they were looking for.

-Catholic University now has displays on every floor, from 42- to 65-inches in size, in lobbies and next to the restaurant/dining facility.
-Display layouts are split into three content blocks with a weather ticker at the bottom.
-Screens display student events, building hours, dining information and a weather ticker.
+Catholic University now has displays on every floor, in lobbies and next to the restaurant/dining facility.
+Screens show student events, building hours, dining information and a weather ticker.
 “Students generate a significant amount of the content.
-We plan to create student organization accounts as well, so they can use AxisTV while we retain approval rights.”
+We’ve set up student organization accounts as well, so they can use AxisTV while we retain approval rights.”

 “It has clearly reached its way around campus,” says Pettit.
 “Students stop to watch it and now other offices want to use it as well.”
 The extensive Athletics Department, which includes baseball, basketball, lacrosse, volleyball, soccer, tennis, swimming and track and field, has a 65-inch display in their entrance lobby that shows team scores and team and individual season records.
-They plan to stream athletic events over the Internet on the main display and smaller screens next to the concession stands.
+They plan to stream athletic events from the internet on the main display and smaller screens next to the concession stands.

 “The advantage of AxisTV is that you can have multiple users with layered security.
 It’s also web-based, so you can use it from your desk or even from home.”
 He also likes the expansion capabilities the Visix system offers.
 “There are unlimited content and layout options.
 You can incorporate streaming and video, and interface with scheduling software to make things even easier.”